peacetheboy/Portfolio/README.md

 # Portfolio
-This repository is made up of an Html CSS project that i am working on
+This repository is made up of an Html CSS project that i am working on.

+Coded in HTML & CSS